 To better understand eye conditions and diseases, knowledge of basic eye structures is essential.
-We explore parts of the human eye below.
+We explore the different parts of the eye below.

 Structures of the human eye, National Cancer Institute.

 The eye rests in the orbit.
 It is a protective bony socket containing six extraocular muscles that move the eye up and down, side to side, and rotate the eye.
 These extraocular muscles are attached to the sclera, or the white part of the eye that is a strong layer of tissue that envelops almost the entire surface of the eyeball.

 Illustration of the 6 eye muscles (Source: American Academy of Ophthalmology)

 A clear membrane called the conjunctiva envelops the eye surface as well as the inner surface of the eyelids.

 Tears that lubricate the eye comprise three layers, collectively known as the tear film.
 In the tear film, the conjunctiva makes the mucous layer.
 The lacrimal gland that sits under the outside edge of the eyebrow (away from the nose) in the orbit makes the watery part of the tears.
 The meibomian gland makes the oil that becomes another part of the tear film.
 The tear duct helps tears drain from the eye.

 Tear gland and duct (Source: Imperial Healthcare)

 Also, the cornea, the clear, dome-shaped front portion of the eye focuses light into the eye and provides 70% of the eye’s focusing power.

 The fluid-filled (containing aqueous humor) space behind the cornea is called the anterior chamber.
 The anterior chamber lies behind the cornea but in front of the lens and iris.
 This chamber contains aqueous humor and enables it to drain properly from the eyes into the bloodstream, in an area called the drainage angle, Such a mechanism ensures that eye pressure remains constant.